+The Board: The Board of Management of the Ralph Thornton Community Centre.

+The Centre: The Ralph Thornton Community Centre.

+Credit Agency: The organization that issues a credit account or purchasing card.

+Established Vendor: Those vendors who have demonstrated from previous Formal Calls for

+Quotation, Requests for Quotation, or Requests for Proposal they provide competitive pricing and have been designated as approved vendors by The cannot be fulfilled from a current blanket contract and where the requirements can be precisely defined.
+These are documented by vendors in response to inquiries from employees.

+Centre.

-- The Board: The Board of Management of the Ralph Thornton Community Centre. - The Centre: The Ralph Thornton Community Centre. - Credit Agency: The organization that issues a credit account or purchasing card. - Established Vendor: Those vendors who have demonstrated from previous Formal Calls for Quotation, Requests for Quotation, or Requests for Proposal they provide competitive pricing and have been designated as approved vendors by The Centre. - Formal Call For Quotation: Used when it has been determined that a purchase of goods and services cannot be fulfilled from a current blanket contract and where the requirements can be precisely defined.
-These are documented by vendors in response to inquiries from employees. - Informal Call For Quotation: Used when it has been determined that a purchase of goods and services cannot be fulfilled from a current blanket contract and where the requirements can be precisely defined.
-These are documented by employees through inquiries to vendors and/or research. - Request for Quotation (RFQ): Used to obtain goods and services whenever the requirements can be precisely defined and the expectation is that the lowest bid meeting the requirements specified in the call would be accepted. - Request For Proposal (RFP): Used to obtain goods and services of a unique or complex nature where all or part of the requirements cannot be precisely defined and the expectation is that the proposal offered by the highest ranked proponent resulting from an evaluation and meeting the requirement specified in the call, including the evaluation criteria set out in the call, would be accepted. - Sole-Source Contract / Purchase: A non-competitive procurement process.
-Sole-source procurement shall only be used if one or more conditions apply and a process of negotiation is undertaken to obtain the best value in the circumstances for the Centre.
+Formal Call For Quotation: Used when it has been determined that a purchase of goods and services cannot be fulfilled from a current blanket contract and where the requirements can be precisely defined.
+These are documented by employees through inquiries to vendors and/or research.

+Informal Call For Quotation: Used when it has been determined that a purchase of goods and services precisely defined and the expectation is that the lowest bid meeting the requirements specified in the call would be accepted.

+Request for Quotation (RFQ): Used to obtain goods and services whenever the requirements can be or part of the requirements cannot be precisely defined and the expectation is that the proposal offered by the highest ranked proponent resulting from an evaluation and meeting the requirement specified in the call, including the evaluation criteria set out in the call, would be accepted.

+Request For Proposal (RFP): Used to obtain goods and services of a unique or complex nature where all shall only be used if one or more conditions apply and a process of negotiation is undertaken to obtain the best value in the circumstances for the Centre.

+Sole-Source Contract / Purchase: A non-competitive procurement process.
+Sole-source procurement